Stained glass window Employment SA Law

 The Government has announced this year’s annual increase to Employment Tribunal compensation limits for certain tribunal awards and other statutory payments, including statutory redundancy pay.
-The increased rates, which apply from 6 April 2024, reflect the increase in the retail prices index (RPI) of 8.9% from September 2022 to September 2023.
+The increased rates, which apply from 6 April 2025, reflect the increase in the retail prices index (RPI) of 2.7% on the previous year.

 The key increases are a: